Germany arrests two more suspects linked to politician's murder

 The second suspect, Markus H., is believed to have been a middleman who introduced Stephen E. to the gun dealer.

-The two suspects were detained in Kassel, where Luebcke was murdered, and Hoexter, a town about 70 km farther north.
+The suspects were detained in Kassel, where Luebcke was murdered, and Hoexter, a town about 70 km farther north.
 Their apartments were searched, the prosecutors said, giving no details.

 Luebcke’s killing has revived a debate about whether Germany was doing enough to combat far-right groups, after the chance discovery in 2011 of a neo-Nazi cell, the National Socialist Underground (NSU), whose members murdered eight Turks, a Greek man and a German policewoman from 2000 to 2007.

+The BfV, Germany’s domestic intelligence agency, said in its annual report published on Thursday that the number of “violence-orientated right-wing extremists” had risen to a record of 12,700.

+“Given the high affinity for carrying weapons in the far-right extremist spectrum, those numbers are extremely worrying,” Interior Minister Horst Seehofer said, presenting the report.
+“The risk of an attack is high.”

-Interior Minister Horst Seehofer said on Wednesday that the investigation of Luebcke’s murder would continue, even though Stephan E. confessed to the crime and told investigators he had acted alone.
+Seehofer had said on Wednesday that the investigation of Luebcke’s murder would continue, even though Stephan E. confessed to the crime and told investigators he had acted alone.

-Seehofer also said security services would get more staff and resources to monitor far-right groups, especially on the Internet.
+Seehofer also said security services would get more staff and resources to monitor far-right groups, especially on the internet.

 Stephan E.’s DNA matched forensic samples collected on the terrace where Luebcke, who headed the regional government in the city of Kassel, was found dead.